Enter your ZIP to find local pros.

 What is the Smallest Shower Size?

 The smallest possible shower size is 32 inches by 32 inches.
-This is pretty tiny and can be rather uncomfortable for longer showers.
-It might also not be suitable for those who are tall or carry extra weight.
+Some homeowners wonder if a 32 x 32 shower is too small.
+It is pretty tiny and can be uncomfortable for longer showers.
+However, plenty of homeowners or renters use and make this size work.
+It might not be suitable for those who are tall or carry extra weight, though.
 A compromise is a bit larger standard shower size of 36 inches by 36 inches, or even 42 inches by 42 inches.

 standard corner shower size in inches